Financial Glosarry

 Naked put writing: See “uncovered put options.”

-Nasdaq-100 Trust Volatility Index (QQV): The QQV is an indicator of investor sentiment about the future volatility of the QQQ.
-QQV, which is derived from bid/ask quotes of QQQ options, measures the implied volatility of a hypothetical QQQ option that is always at the money with a constant one-month maturity.
-QQV is expressed as an annualized standard deviation of returns.
+Nasdaq-100 Trust Volatility Index (QQV): An indicator of investor sentiment about the future volatility of the QQQ, expressed as an annualized standard deviation of returns.

 Neutral hedge ratio: See “Delta.”

-New York Stock Exchange (NYSE): Also known as the Big Board, the NYSE is the oldest U.S. stock exchange (founded in 1792).
-About 2,800 companies are listed on the NYSE.
+New York Stock Exchange (NYSE): Also known as the Big Board, the oldest U.S. stock exchange (founded in 1792).

-Nominal price (or “nominal quotation”): The price quotation calculated for futures or options for a period during which no actual trading occurred.
-These quotations are usually calculated by averaging the bid and ask prices.
+Nominal price (or “nominal quotation”): A price quotation calculated for futures or options during a period when no actual trading occurred.

 O